sebmolleja/TPC-2.0/README.md

 1. **Prerequisites:** Ensure you have the latest version of Python installed (3.11 or newer).
 You can download it from [here](https://www.python.org/downloads/).

 2. **Setup:**
-   - Download the project files and navigate to the `TPC_Python` folder.
+   - Download the project files and navigate to the `TPC-2.0-main` folder.

 3. **Running the Server:**
    - Open a terminal or command prompt in the project directory.